lowdisk17/spring-jenkins/README.md

 2. Click 'Build Now'
 3. This will then use the Jenkinsfile from your repository for stages execution
 4. This will also use the necessary Dockerfile and yaml for creating an image and pushing to your local kube instance
+5. Wait for the pods to initialized accordingly

 =================================================================================

+VERIFICATION

+1. Open a terminal
+2. To verify deployment type in "kubectl get deployments -n dev"
+3. To verify pods type in "kubectl get pods -n dev"
+5. To check logs of your pod type in "kubectl logs <podname> -n dev -f"